dlurton/anode/CONTRIBUTING.md

 - When deciding between pointer and reference types:
     - Use references for:
         - Variables and member variables that are never `nullptr` and never need to point to a different instance after initialization.
-        - Get accessors and other references that return values which are never `nullptr`.
+        - Get accessors and other functions that return values which are never `nullptr`.
     - Use pointers for:
         - Variables and member variables which may be null or whose instances need to be changed after being initialized.
         - Get accessors and other references that might return `nullptr.`